dr-orlovsky/notes/lightspeed_microtx.md

    outputs), and it may cost more than the money earned by the Server for API calls.
 2. It can't efficiently work with subsatoshi payments.
-3. It is limited in the number of payments in a single mircopayment transaction to the maximum number of outputs that can fit in the block (tens of thousands).
+3. It is limited in the number of payments in a single micropayment transaction to the maximum number of outputs that can fit in the block (tens of thousands).
    This may be still inefficient for high-frequency API calls, which may counts in millions per hour (for instance if we talk about car paying for each meter